paed01/smqp/API.md

 - `pattern`: binding pattern

 ### `unbindQueueByName(queueName)`
-Remove all bindings to queue.
+Remove all bindings to queue by queue name.

 ## Queue
 Queue